What makes green grass, you ask? I can tell you there is more to a beautiful property than just mowing the lawn.

 As your lawn comes out of dormancy, it is a good time to look for any weak areas in your lawn where you can oversee and take advantage of the fall rains for watering.

 Dormant periods require mowing the lawn less often, as I mentioned above, although allowing dormancy to occur can contribute to more thatch building up in your lawn, so be prepared to do some raking.

 While a dormant lawn may save you some time and, in some places, unavoidable, be prepared for some extra work that may be required to green it up again.

 Newly seeded or sodded lawns should not be allowed to go dormant as they will not have established a strong enough root system to withstand the stress.

-Check with your municipality because while watering bans are enforced in many cities and towns you can usually get a special watering permit after putting down a new lawn whether it is sod or grass seed.
+Check with your municipality because while watering bans are enforced in many cities and towns, you can usually get a special watering permit after putting down a new lawn, whether it is sod or grass seed.

 Have you ever walked around your property and found your shoes covered in an orange or yellowish powder?
 This is rust.

 Rust will be seen more often than not during the hot summer months, making dormant periods perfect for rust to settle.